thoughtspot/rest-api-sdk/Java/doc/controllers/user.md

 # Add Groups to User

-To programmatically add groups to an existing ThoughtSpot user use this endpoint.
+To programmatically add groups to an existing ThoughtSpot user, use this endpoint.
 When you assign groups to a user, the user inherits the privileges assigned to those groups.
-At least one of User Id or username is mandatory.
+At least one of user Id or username is mandatory.
 When both are given, then user id will be considered.

 ```java
 CompletableFuture<Boolean> addGroupsToUserAsync(